Novena: Africa

-Novena practices were introduced into communities by Christian missionaries in their colonial era and postmodern era proselytization efforts in Africa, as well as new world plantation colonies where African slaves were settled such as in Brazil.
+Novena practices were introduced into communities by Christian missionaries in their colonial era and postmodern era evangelization efforts in Africa, as well as new world plantation colonies where African slaves were settled such as in Brazil.
 These initiatives brought a sense of socioreligious community.

 Some practices are unique to Africa.
 Various denominations of Christianity in Africa have introduced regional novena practices that include devotional prayers, singing, and clap, wave, or shout offerings.
 The novena devotionalism in Ghana includes on each of the nine nights, after the loud prayers, the blood-covering of Jesus, where the devotees stain themselves considering it to be symbolism for the blood of Christ.